mar2ndx/mar2ndx.github.io/source/_posts/2025-02-23-deploy-to-Github-pages-in-2025.md

 ---
-title: How to deploy to Github pages in Year 2025
+title: Deploy Github Pages in Year 2025
 category: unknown
 tags: []
 comments: true
 date: 2025-02-23 01:35:43
 ---

 I have a love-hate relationship with Github Pages.